kusuml04/WEB452_Winter2023Assignments/Lamps/Readme.txt

 ****To solve this error i modify something in my Visual Studio Installer Then try to scaffold again,   huuuuuu luckily successful this time .
 10.00 ****

+Use the EF Core Migrations feature to create the database

+In the PMC, enter the following commands:

+Add-Migration InitialCreate             1030
+Update-Database